nesi/perf-training/_lessons/python-scatter/01-profiling.md

 Here we are going to profile the scatter code to understand where we should focus our efforts when we try to improve its performance.

 We'll use the code in directory `original`.
-Start by
+Start with the command

 ```
 cd original